msepp/my-hours/README.md

 ## Demo

-A demo can be viewed at (https://msepp.net/my-hours/index.html)
+A demo can be viewed at (https://my-hours.msepp.net/), no login needed!

 ## About